Aiven MySQL and Koyeb

 Save it in a safe place, we will need it in the next step to connect our application to the database.

-Deploy the application on Koyeb
+Deploy the application to Koyeb

 You can deploy on Koyeb using the control panel or via the Koyeb CLI.